gomods/athens/docs/content/configuration/storage.md

             # Env override: ATHENS_MONGO_INSECURE
             Insecure = false

+            # Not required parameter
+            # Allows for use of custom database
+            # Env override: ATHENS_MONGO_DEFAULT_DATABASE
+            DefaultDBName = athens

 ## Google Cloud Storage

 This driver uses [Google Cloud Storage](https://cloud.google.com/storage/) and assumes that you already have an `account` and `bucket` in it.